kristybell/kristybell.github.io/index.md

-Hello and welcome to this blog.
-Edit the `index.md` file to change this content.
-All pages on the blog, including this one, use [Markdown](https://guides.github.com/features/mastering-markdown/).
+What's good?
+Welcome to my blog.
+I hope you will explore the fresh and challenging projects I have been working on.
+Come on in!
 You can include images:

 ![Image of fast.ai logo](images/logo.png)